Pjaijai/Referalah/DEVELOPER.md

 ```

-You can find magic link emails in [http://localhost:54324/](http://localhost:54324/) after kicking start supabase.
+If you are running supabase local, You can find magic link emails in [http://localhost:54324/](http://localhost:54324/) after kicking start supabase.
+Also change the port in the `redirect_to` in the magic link to `3000`.

 ## 5.Frontend